Meniscus Tear: Gentle Non-Invasive Care Options

 - Synovial fluids circulating in the joint

 The outer and middle parts of the meniscus have a direct blood supply, while the innermost part is avascular.
 While the innermost part is avascular, it still gets nutrients from the synovial fluids.
 Surgeons often use the avascular nature of the innermost part to justify arthroscopic surgery for meniscal tears.
-However, if you get focused and targeted treatments from our clinical teams of chiropractors. and physiotherapists, you should never need surgical intervention for a torn meniscus.
+However, if you get focused and targeted care from our clinical teams of chiropractors. and physiotherapists, you should never need surgical intervention for a torn meniscus.

 Importance Of Meniscus’s Red, Red-White, And White Zones & What They Mean?